In the new series of articles, we are exploring the world of project management and learning about its concepts, tricks, and methodologies.

 Fast tracking can only be performed for activities and tasks that can overlap and are not codependent.

 It is widely used across many industries, not only in software development but also in books publishing, fashion, marketing, and even construction.
+When mentioning marketing one cannot help but think of the fact that one can take the help of a marketing agency for saas.

 Fast tracking is one of the most popular schedule compression techniques.
 An alternative is project crashing method implies adding resources (and, consequently, additional costs) to the project to meet the project deadline.